-Resorts are more equipped to cater to the specific needs and preferences of international travelers.
+Resorts are more equipped to cater to the specific needs, such as different types of beds and pillows and other preferences of international travelers.
 If your family is vegan, you can search for resorts based on that.

 Moreover, resorts often organize fun activities and events for their guests, which can be an excellent way for your family to learn about the local culture and tradition of a new place.

 If you and your family want to take it up a notch, you can search for accommodations on Airbnb.
 The best part about properties listed on Airbnb is that some of them are homestays, where you get to stay with a local family.

 Some people love to make travel plans in short notice.
 While that is a good way of going about it solo, you cannot do that for family travel.